flatscrew/rasterflow-docs/content/2.operations/color/stretch-contrast-hsv.md

 ---
 title: Stretch Contrast HSV
-description: Scales the components of the buffer to be in the 0.0-1.0 range.
+description: "Scales the components of the buffer to be in the 0.0-1.0 range.
 This improves images that make poor use of the available contrast (little contrast, very dark, or very bright images).
-This version differs from Contrast Autostretch in that it works in HSV space, and preserves hue.
+This version differs from Contrast Autostretch in that it works in HSV space, and preserves hue."
 links:
   - label: "gegl:stretch-contrast-hsv"
     to: "https://gegl.org/operations/gegl-stretch-contrast-hsv"